 Greetings from the CU Men’s Shelter!

-Just over three years ago, a group of individuals and organizations came together in response to the fact that our community had no emergency homeless shelter for men.
+Just over four years ago, a group of individuals and organizations came together in response to the fact that our community had no emergency homeless shelter for men.
 After shelters closed in 2016, the CU Men’s Shelter was formed to stand in the gap and provide a warm and welcoming space.

 A Snapshot of C-U at Home